nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

   host: String,
   // The name of the jRPC method that we are going to call into.
   method: String,
-  // [optional] Params structure in form of serialized JSON.
+  // [optional] Params structure in form of Dynamic object that is serializable into JSON.
-  params: String,
+  params: Dynamic,
   // [optional] Extra HTTP headers to be added to request.
   headers: Map
 }